 Depending on your personal or business financial situation and long-term goals, working with a financial advisor is not always necessary.
 However, certain milestones throughout your life will warrant talking to a financial advisor.

 Many people fail to see the value of talking to a financial advisor and may even misunderstand what they do.
 In fact, most assume that financial advising only deals with investing.
-While this is a large segment of their role, a good quality advisor will also learn and understand your financial goals, examine the state of your finances, and help you plan the best strategies to accomplish both short- and long-term goals.
+While this is a large segment of their role, a good quality advisor will also learn and understand your financial goals, examine the state of your finances, and help you create and implement strategies to help accomplish both short- and long-term goals.

 Below are several situations in which it would be wise to speak to an advisor.